How to Create a Balanced College List

 What is a balanced college list?

-When we say “balanced” at Command Education, we mean a college list that has a strategic distribution of reaches, matches, and safeties that meet your criteria and needs.
-What are reach, match and safety schools, you ask?
+A “balanced” college list is a college list that has a strategic distribution of reaches, matches, and safeties that meet your criteria and needs.
+What are reach, match and safety schools?

 High Reach